 Human security involves basing the understanding of security on the needs of citizens, not just those of the government/State.
 Options to enhance human security include: 1) building consensus around the country’s conceptualisation of security; 2) incorporating views gathered through wide public consultations and submissions from groups that are representative of different sectors of society; 3) including specific reference in the NSS/NSP to the central importance of the security of the people; and 4) considering the root causes of citizen’s insecurity as part of the strategies to achieve the NSS/NSP goals.

-- The 2011-2016 Philippines NSP emphasises that “the welfare and well being of the people are of primordial consideration” (pg.
-31, paragraph 4);
+- The 2011-2016 Philippines NSP emphasised that “the welfare and well being of the people are of primordial consideration” (pg.
+31, paragraph 4).
+The 2017-2022 Philippines NSP reiterates the concept, affirming that "the general public must be secured and protected from any harm that could endanger their lives, properties, and ways of life" (pr.
+19, paragraph 3).

 - The 2013 Papua New Guinea NSP emphasises “people-centred security”, as well as including references to security concerns brought about by state-centric regimes;